University of North Carolina at Chapel Hill student housing: Parker Community

 Parker, located in the same named Parker Community, is a three-story building that was built in 1958.
-Its three floors hold a total of 167 residents, including three Resident Advisors.
+Its three floors hold a total of 167 residents, including three resident advisors.
 The residents have access to study rooms, kitchens, ice machines, a laundry room, a TV room, lounges and vending machines.

 It is named after John J. Parker who graduated from the University of North Carolina in 1907.
 He was a successful lawyer and later became a judge on the U.S. Court of Appeals.
 He attempted to run for governor later in life and was also nominated for the U.S. Supreme Court by President Herbert Hoover.
-Neither of these, however, were successful endeavors.
+Neither of these, however, were successful endeavours.